- This post contains affiliate links. Read more here.

 Chewing is a natural behavior.
 Dogs explore the world around them by sight, sound, smell, and taste.
-Whether your dog is a senior or a puppy, dental chews leverage this instinctive chewing behavior to help clean teeth.
-Earlier this month we wrote about pet dental health month and why oral health is an important part of your pet’s overall health.
-With that in mind, there are various dental chews available to help keep your dog’s teeth and gums clean and healthy.
+Dog dental chews are a convenient way to leverage this instinctive chewing behavior to help keep your dog’s teeth clean throughout their lifetime.

 Look for dental chews that are flexible.
-Anytime your dog is enjoying a chew, you should be monitoring them.
+Any time your dog is enjoying a chew, you should be monitoring them.
 Dogs can break off pieces and swallow them.
-In the worst-case scenario, this can lead to a GI obstruction or a fractured tooth.
-As a Certified Vet Tech, I’m constantly looking for flexible chews so my dogs won’t end up at the vet hospital.
+In the worst-case scenario, this can lead to a gastrointestinal obstruction or a fractured tooth.
+As a certified vet tech, I’m constantly looking for flexible chews so my dogs won’t end up at the vet hospital.

 Another tip?
 Always have fresh water available for your dog when they’re spending time enjoying their chews.

 Note that dental chews aren’t meant to occupy your dog for a long time, unlike other chews and rubber toys.
 Also, edible chews add calories to your dog’s diet, so consider them part of the daily calorie intake!

 Consider chews made with potato starch.
 Potato starch is a very flexible material and helps remove plaque and tartar as well as freshen breath.
 Look for products with a short, quality ingredient list.
 A variety of shapes and sizes keep the treats interesting for your dogs.